CLRX/CLRX-mirror/doc/GcnTimings.md

 ### VOP2 Instruction timings

 All VOP2 instructions takes 4 cycles.
+All instruction can achieve throughput 1 instruction per cycle.

 ### VOP1 Instruction timings

+Maximum throughput of these instruction can be calculated by using expression `(1/(CYCLES/4))` - for 4 cycles is 1 instruction per cycle, for 8 cycles is 1/2 instruction per cycle and etc.
 Timings of VOP1 instructions are in this table:

  Instruction           | Cycles        | Instruction           | Cycles